||John J. Worley

 In 2005-2006 Professor Taylor began developing and teaching a Transactional Skills course (along with Irene Kosturakis) which focuses on international investment, licensing of intellectual property rights and distribution of goods.
 She holds a J.D. from the University of Georgia and an LL.M. from Georgetown University Law Center.
 Prior to joining the faculty of South Texas College, she practiced law in the International/Antitrust group of Steptoe & Johnson in Washington, D.C. and clerked on the Eleventh Circuit Court of Appeals.

 Professor Taylor currently serves on the Advisory Board of the International Economic Law Group (IELG) of the American Society of International Law.
 She has also served as Vice Chair (1999-2001) and Chair (2001-2003) of that group.
 During that service she organized two IELG symposiums, one held at South Texas College of Law in 2001.

 Adjunct Professor Allan Boss teaches Transaction Skills – Real Estate and also teaches Real Estate Finance Law at South Texas College of Law.

 Adjunct Professor Lisa Dahm teaches the intermediate level contract drafting courses Contract Building Blocks and Contract Negotiation and Drafting.
-She is also the Director of Continuing Legal Education at South Texas College of Law.

 Ms. Dahm spent more than 20 years in all facets of the healthcare information systems business prior to attending law school.
 Immediately following her graduation from South Texas College of Law, she worked as an in-house counsel for Memorial Hermann Healthcare System where she was responsible for drafting and negotiating system agreements, drafting system-wide policies and procedures, developing the System’s Corporate Compliance Program, and coordinating outside defense counsel.